Welcome, Gemini, to your 2018-19 birthday astrology reading by Eric Francis.

-The report, which is also valid for Gemini rising and Moon, includes two segments of astrology and a third segment of tarot, using the Voyager Tarot by James Wanless.
+The report, which is also valid for Gemini rising and Moon, includes two segments of astrology.
+We will add a third segment of Tarot as soon as possible.

 Here are the contents: